Faith Michael: Early life

 Born in Port Harcourt, Ikidi was raised in Edo State.

 Club career

 In 2006, Ikidi was one of three Nigerian players to be the first set of Africans to play in the Swedish Championship while playing for QBIK.

 In December 2015, Ikidi signed a two-year extension with Piteå.

 International career

 Ikiri has represented Nigeria on the senior national team since 2004.
-In November 2006, she helped the team win its fifth African Women's Championship after defeating Ghana 1–0.
+In November 2006, she helped the team win its fifth African Women's Championship after defeating Ghana 1–0 in the final.